loum/nparcel/doc/source/interfaces/stocktake_reporting.rst

 ------

-Report against number of parcels scanned by the Alternate Delivery Partner compared to the number of parcels recorded in the Toll Parcel Portal DB in the current stocktake.
+Report against number of parcels scanned by the Alternate Delivery Partner compared to the number of parcels recorded in the Toll Outlet Portal DB in the current stocktake.

 .. image:: ../_static/totals.png